 The proposed unit-DSR system normalizes the dysarthric speech into a reference speaker and generates speech directly through speech units.
 It omits the cascaded pipeline while improve the intelligibility significantly.
 And the pretrained Hubert model and multi-stage fine-tuning strategy helps to efficiently adapt to various severity-level patients.
 Combined with multi-speaker unit-vocoder, unit-DSR can also generate speech with different timbres.
 Furthermore, our model has the potential to extend to dysarthria corpus in other textless languages based on speech units.

 6. ACKNOWLEDGEMENTS

-This research is supported by the Centre for Perceptual and Interactive Intelligence and the CUHK Stanley Ho Big Data Decision Analytics Research Centre.
+This research is supported by the CUHK Stanley Ho Big Data Decision Analytics Research Centre.